-We all have "moments of forgetfulness."
-However if forgetting people, places, and things becomes more common, or if you often feel confused, tell your doctor as soon as possible.
+We all have "moments of forgetfulness" from time to time.
+However if forgetting people, places, and things becomes more common, or if you often feel confused, tell you doctor as soon as possible.
 There may be an underlying health reason if it is occurring frequently.